The0ld/nested-comments-api/README.md

 ### Technical Requirements

 1. **Model and Eloquent Relationships:**
-   - Define the `Comment` model with the necessary relationships to support nested comments (recursive, `hasMany` and `belongsTo`).
+   - Define the `Comment` model with the necessary relationships to support nested comments.

 2. **Scalable Notification System:**
    - Create a notification service that accepts the comment and channel as inputs, allowing new channels to be added in the future.
-   - Use interfaces to define the sending methods, ensuring the system is modular and scalable.

 3. **Seeder:**
-   - Create a seeder file that generates 100 comments with a hierarchical structure.
+   - Create a seeder file that generates 10000 comments with a hierarchical structure.
    - Include at least three levels of depth in some comment branches.

 ### Key Evaluation Points